-To get rid of Ich fast and on time you should increase the temperature with about 2 degrees every 3 hours which also helps to avoid a heat shock for the fish.
+To get rid of Ich fast and on time you should increase the temperature by about 2 degrees every 3 hours which also helps to avoid a heat shock for the fish.

-This will speed up the parasite’s life cycle to the point of reaching its theront phase, in which you’ll be able to treat it because the progression of the infection and the rate at which white spots appear on a fish depend on water temperature.
+This will speed up the parasite’s life cycle to the point of reaching its Theront phase, in which you’ll be able to treat it because the progression of the infection and the rate at which white spots appear on a fish depends on water temperature.

 Another reason for this is because at a water temperature of 86 °F (or 30 °C) the tomont cysts produce roughly 42% fewer free-swimming theronts, than at 77 °F or 25 °C.

 Therefore raising the temperature in a freshwater aquarium significantly helps when treating fish with Ich.

 Bear in mind that not all fish will be able to tolerate such levels of heat.

 High heat alone can cure freshwater fish of a weaker strain of Ich that’s spotted in its early stages.